 These actions signal the Trump administration’s aggressive review posture for Chinese (and other) foreign investment into U.S. technology firms under an ever evolving, expanding view about national security.
 Proposed legislation that many expect will be passed in the summer could strengthen the administration’s hand to this end.
 The lesson is that parties to transactions involving U.S. businesses and inbound foreign investment must go beyond traditional anticompetitive analyses to consider the identity of the parties involved, their country of domicile and relationship to foreign governments, the nature of the U.S. business, and the conceivable implications for national security.

-If you would like additional information about the issues addressed in this client alert, please contact Rich Matheny or Jacob Osborn (on matters relating to CFIUS), Andrea Murino (on antitrust/competition matters), or the Goodwin attorney with whom you typically consult.
+If you would like additional information about the issues addressed in this client alert, please contact Rich Matheny or Jacob Osborn (on matters relating to CFIUS) or the Goodwin attorney with whom you typically consult.

 The members of CFIUS include the heads of the Departments of the Treasury (chair), Justice, Homeland Security, Commerce, Defense, State, Energy, the Office of the U.S. Trade Representative, and the Office of Science & Technology Policy.